-If I have a cataract will I need surgery right away?
+Q. If I have a cataract, will I need surgery right away?

-If you needed reading glasses before cataract surgery and you choose a monofocal Intraocular Lens (IOL), you will probably still need to wear reading glasses after surgery.
-However, patients who upgrade to multifocal IOLs can often say goodbye to reading glasses unless they are viewing very small type.
+A. If you needed reading glasses before cataract surgery and you choose a monofocal intraocular lens (IOL), you will probably still need to wear reading glasses after surgery.
+However, patients who upgrade to premium multifocal and multifocal/Toric Extended Depth of Focus IOLs can often say goodbye to reading glasses unless they are viewing very small type.